-(1) Only persons who are registered students at the University of Kassel may complete tests.

-(2) The candidate will register for the examination within the period set by and announced by the Examination Committee.
+- (1) It is normally only possible for students who are enrolled at the University of Kassel to complete examinations.
+Exceptions to this are permissible in the light of the corona pandemic if this involves the final examination to be taken to conclude the course, which would have been completed during the 2019/20 winter semester or the 2020 summer semester if examinations had not been discontinued and now needs to be completed on a later date that has not yet been set on the basis of the valid examination regulations.
+Any work that is performed in October 2020 can be attributed to the 2020 summer semester. - (2) The candidate will register for the examination within the period set by and announced by the Examination Committee.
 Prior to registration, the necessary preliminary qualifications for admission to the examination must be successfully completed.
 At the time of registration, the candidate must declare whether the candidate has failed an analogous examination in the same or a comparable course of study or if he/she is currently awaiting the completion of a pending examination.
-The registration deadlines must be organised in such a way that they do not result in increased time to degree.
-(3) The completion of the Bachelor's or Master's thesis and admission to the Bachelor's and Master's thesis writing stage assumes that:

-- a) The candidate is registered for the corresponding Bachelor's or Master's programme - b) The candidate was at least registered for the last semester prior to registering for the Bachelor's - or Master's thesis in the respective degree programme at the University of Kassel and c) Has completed the module examinations or credits required under the Departmental Examination Rules.

-(4) The application for admission to the Bachelor's or Master's thesis must be submitted to the responsible Examination Committee in writing.
-To be included with the application are:

-a) Documentation of fulfilment of the prerequisites for admission listed in Para.
-3 b) A statement of whether the candidate has already failed a Bachelor's or Master's thesis in the corresponding degree programme or a related one or whether he/she is already in a pending examination process.

-- (5) Also to be included with the application are: - a) A topic proposal for the Bachelor's or Master's thesis - b) A suggestion for the thesis advisor as well as a second reader for the Bachelor's or Master's degree c) If needed, a statement that the Bachelor's or Master's thesis is being completed as a group project.

-(6) If the candidate is not able to submit a document required under Para.
-3 in the prescribed manner, the Examination Committee can permit documentation to be submitted in another fashion.

-(7) The Examination Committee will decide on admission to the Bachelor's or Master's thesis stage.
+The registration deadlines must be organised in such a way that they do not result in increased time to degree. - (3) The completion of the Bachelor's or Master's thesis and admission to the Bachelor's and Master's thesis writing stage assumes that: - a) The candidate is registered for the corresponding Bachelor's or Master's programme - b) The candidate was at least registered for the last semester prior to registering for the Bachelor's or Master's thesis in the respective degree programme at the University of Kassel and - c) Has completed the module examinations or credits required under the Departmental Examination Rules. - (4) The application for admission to the Bachelor's or Master's thesis must be submitted to the responsible Examination Committee in writing.
+To be included with the application are: - a) Documentation of fulfilment of the prerequisites for admission listed in Para.
+3 - b) A statement of whether the candidate has already failed a Bachelor's or Master's thesis in the corresponding degree programme or a related one or whether he/she is already in a pending examination process. - (5) Also to be included with the application are: - a) A topic proposal for the Bachelor's or Master's thesis - b) A suggestion for the thesis advisor as well as a second reader for the Bachelor's or Master's degree - c) If needed, a statement that the Bachelor's or Master's thesis is being completed as a group proiect. - (6) If the candidate is not able to submit a document required under Para.
+3 in the prescribed manner, the Examination Committee can permit documentation to be submitted in another fashion. - (7) The Examination Committee will decide on admission to the Bachelor's or Master's thesis stage.
 It can transfer the authorisation to render this decision to the chair.
-Admission may only be denied if:
+Admission may only be denied if: - a) The general preconditions for admission according to Paragraph 3 or the corresponding special conditions for admission according to § 22 or § 26 are not fulfilled or